OpenChemistry/tomviz/tomviz/python/Operators.md

 Command line execution of pipeline
 ------------------------------------

-A single operator can be executed from a Python command line.
+An operator pipeline can be executed from a Python command line.
 The data source must be in EMD format.
 The execution is driven using a state file containing the operator pipeline.
 To install the command line package run the following: